lukewickstead/RandomNotes/Azure/Azure Compute Services/Azure Virtual Machines.md

 - Virtual networks that you can create are logically isolated  from the rest of the Azure environment and can optionally connect to  your own network, known as **Azure Virtual Network** or **VNet**.
 - Add a script that will be run into the virtual machine while it is being provisioned called **custom data**.
 - A firewall allows you to specify the protocols, ports, and source IP ranges that can reach your virtual machines using **network security groups**.
+## Availability

+- For higher availability deploy two or more VMs running your workload inside of an availability set
+- An  availability set ensures that your VMs are distributed across multiple fault domains in the Azure data centres as well as deployed onto hosts  with different maintenance windows

 ## VM Status

 - **Start – run your virtual machines.
 You are continuously billed while your VM is running.**
 - **Restart** – some updates do require a reboot.
 In such cases, the VMs are shut down while Azure patches the  infrastructure, and then the VMs are restarted.
 - **Stop** – is just a normal shutdown.
 If the VM is in a  deallocated status, you will continue to be charged for the storage  needed for the operating system disk.